unpoller/unpoller/integrations/influxunifi/examples/MANUAL.md

         errors will be logged.
 Using this with debug=true adds line numbers to any error logs.

-    >>> CONTROLLER FIELDS FOLLOW - you may have multiple controllers:
+    >>> UNIFI CONTROLLER FIELDS FOLLOW - you may have multiple controllers:

     sites                  default: ["all"]
         This list of strings should represent the names of sites on the UniFi